 9. Social Media Campaigns

-Social media advertisements come in a variety of ways, allowing businesses to tailor their promotions to their buyer style and audience.
+Social media advertisements come in various ways, allowing businesses to tailor their promotions to their buyer style and audience.
 You can create your own social media campaigns or hire a marketing firm to do it for you.
 Also, the various types of Google Ads campaigns assist you in determining the best advertising targets for your business.

 - Native advertising, which combines sponsored content, social media, and direct consumer advertising, is another alternative.
 Another effective marketing technique is to combine this form of advertisement with local or national print media.